When to use “please find attached my resume”

 Should you use the phrase “Please find attached my resume”?

-“Please find attached my resume” is frequently used by job applicants.
+“Please find attached my resume” is frequently used by job applicants at the end of their cover letters.
 However, many hiring managers find this phrase to be clunky and outdated.
 Unless the job you’re applying for requires a high degree of formality (like those in law or accounting), you should use different wording.

 Here are some other variations to avoid: